 The protection of freedom of speech is always going to raise an issue, of course, as to who is in charge of the protective apparatus.
 I shall assume here that when protection is necessary—when there is no natural obstacle or hurdle stopping some from interfering with others—it is provided by law, with the support of social norms, and that that law is subject to democratic, constitutional control, not exposed to an unconstrained will on the part of those in power.
 In particular, I shall assume that the legal protection is not provided at the whim of a benevolent autocrat or elite body.
 If it were provided on such a discretionary basis then it would not be fully protective: it would protect you from others in the society, but only at the cost of leaving you unprotected against the even greater danger that such an authority would represent.

 Legal protection relies inevitably on putting penalties rather than obstacles in the way of those who would hinder speech: this, for example, by imposing criminal sanctions on offenders or by allowing victims to invoke tort remedies against offenders.
-But how severe must the penalties be in order to provide the requisite protection?
-The only plausible response is that they must enable people to say their bit on any topic—and, figuratively, to look others in the eye as they do so—without the power of interference on the part of others being sufficient, by local criteria, to give them reason for fear or deference (Pettit 2012, 2014).
+But how severe must the penalties facing others be in order to provide you with the requisite protection?
+The only plausible response is that they must be severe enough to enable you to say your bit on any topic—and, figuratively, to look others in the eye as you do so—without the power of interference of others giving you good reason, by local criteria, for fear or deference (Pettit 2012, 2014).

-Comparing unhindered and protected speech
+2.3 Comparing unhindered and protected speech

-As mentioned at the beginning, the ideal of free speech in either of the versions just distinguished is taken to involve the same, presumptively broad range of speech options.
+As mentioned at the end of the first section the ideal of free speech in either of the versions just distinguished is taken to involve the same, presumptively broad range of speech options.
 The unhindered-speech ideal takes this range of speech to qualify as free in virtue of being unhindered, the protected-speech ideal takes it to qualify as free in virtue of being protected.
-Consistently with that being so, the range of speech that people enjoy may be at once unhindered and protected, in which case the difference between the ideals bears only on what grounds or justifies the freedom of speech that people are said enjoy.
+Consistently with that being so, the range of speech that people enjoy may be at once unhindered and protected, in which case the difference between the ideals bears only on what grounds or justifies the freedom of speech that people are said to enjoy.

-For reasons of convenience, the alternatives in the comparisons that follow are, on the one side, a suitable range of unhindered but unprotected speech and, on that other, the same range of unhindered speech, where it is now also protected.
+For reasons of convenience, the alternatives in the comparisons that follow are, on the one side, a suitable range of unhindered but unprotected speech and, on the other, that same range of unhindered speech, where it is now also protected.
 Thus, I shall ignore the case where people’s speech is protected but, because the protection works badly or counterproductively, is not fully unhindered: say, a scenario where people suffer a number of assaults on their protected speech, whether or not the offenders are always penalized and the victims vindicated.
 The line taken in the paper can be extended to that scenario but how it is extended will depend upon a number of other variables of conceptualization.

-2. The Significance of the Distinction
+3. The Significance of the Distinction

-These comments may suggest that the distinction between unhindered and protected speech is a subtle conceptual divide: the sort of stuff that may interest philosophers but hardly policy-makers.
+These comments may suggest that the distinction between unhindered and protected speech is a subtle conceptual divide: the sort of stuff that may interest philosophers but hardly policymakers.
 That suggestion, however, is misleading.
 The distinction drawn has deep-running practical implications, which bear on the social meaning of free speech and on the political appeal of protecting and regulating it.
 Conceived as unhindered, free speech is a socially undemanding and a politically problematic ideal.
 Conceived as protected, it contrasts on both counts: socially, it imposes demanding requirements; politically, it constitutes a plausible goal.

-Free speech and social life
+3.1 Free speech and social life